daos-stack/daos/docs/overview/fault.md

 the pool map is eagerly pushed to all storage targets.
 At this point, the pool enters a degraded mode that might require extra processing on access (e.g. reconstructing data out of erasure code).
-Consequently, DAOS client and storage nodes retry RPC indefinitely until they find an alternative replacement target from the new pool map.
+Consequently, DAOS client and storage nodes retry an RPC until they find an alternative replacement target from the new pool map or experiences an RPC timeout.
 At this point, all outstanding communications with the evicted target are aborted, and no further messages should be sent to the target until it is explicitly reintegrated (possibly only after maintenance action).